GabrielMoreau/uvmat-doc/help/README.md

 Some examples of functions are in the subdirectory '/series' of the folder containing *_umat*_.
 A few more examples (less reliable) are in the subfolder '/series/usr_fct', a good place to put your own functions.

-- _sub_background.m_: used to removed a mean background to the images.
+- `sub_background.m`: used to removed a mean background to the images.
   This is useful before CIV processing when some fiked features are visible in the background (when the laser sheet is close to the bottom).
-- _ima_levels.m_: provides images with modified grey scale intensity to avoid blinking effects on particles.
+- `ima_levels.m`: provides images with modified grey scale intensity to avoid blinking effects on particles.
-- _ima2vol.m_ produce volume images for 3D3C PIV.
+- `ima2vol.m`: produces volume images for 3D3C PIV.
-- _turb_stat.m_: produces turbulent statistics (Reynolds stress tensor).
+- `turb_stat.m`: produces turbulent statistics (Reynolds stress tensor).

 These can be used as template to create other functions.
 The general input of these functions in Matlab structure 'Param' which contains all the input parameters as given by the GUI *series* (see comments in the function for details).
-For batch operations, as needed for the cluster, this input is replaced by the name of an XML file which contains these parameters (this is the file produced in the floder */0_XML* under the result directrory Output Subdir).
+For batch operations, as needed for the cluster, this input is replaced by the name of an XML file which contains these parameters (this is the file produced in the folder `*/0_XML*` under the result directrory Output Subdir).
 The first part of the function must give some options for the requested input information and may interactively introduce specific parameters needed for the function.
 The second part of the function, where the processing itself takes place, is then free from any input (so the operation can be easily dispatched to a remote computer).